-The use of cell phones and texting while driving are not the only culprits of distracted driving.
+The use of cell phones and texting while driving is not the only culprits of distracted driving.

 Distracted driving is a major cause of car accidents.
 Distractions caused by cell phones and texting are not the only culprits.
 Music systems, in-vehicle electronics with LED Screens, GPS devices, and smartphones also cause driver distraction.
 The National Highway Traffic Safety Administration (NHTSA) has campaigned against distracted driving, including enforcing cell phone bans and in-vehicle distractions.
 In addition, the NHTSA has suggested introducing new typefaces and fonts that may reduce distractions while driving.